 Politics Pre-Law Minor

 The Department of Politics offers a minor in Politics/Pre-Law to students not majoring in Politics.
-Those interested should contact the program coordinator, Dr. Justin Litke, for advising and apply to join the minor with this form from the School of Arts and Sciences.
+Anyone interested in formally declaring the minor should contact the program coordinator, Dr. Dennis Coyle, for advising and apply to join the minor with this form from the School of Arts and Sciences.

 Certificate in Intelligence Studies